zfl9/chinadns-ng/README.md

                                       rule T: check answer ip of trust upstream if no rules is given, it defaults to 'a' -M, --chnlist-first                  match chnlist first, default: <disabled>
- -a, --add-tagchn-ip                  add the ip of name-tag:chn to ipset/nft -A, --add-taggfw-ip <set4,set6>      add the ip of name-tag:gfw to ipset/nft -f, --fair-mode                      enable fair mode (nop, only fair mode now) -r, --reuse-port                     enable SO_REUSEPORT, default: <disabled>
+ -a, --add-tagchn-ip=[set4,set6]      add the ip of name-tag:chn to ipset/nft
+                                      use '--ipset-name4/6' set-name if no arg -A, --add-taggfw-ip <set4,set6>      add the ip of name-tag:gfw to ipset/nft -f, --fair-mode                      enable fair mode (nop, only fair mode now) -r, --reuse-port                     enable SO_REUSEPORT, default: <disabled>